Human Factors: The Journal of the Human Factors and Ergonomics Society

 (Updated February 2015)

 HUMAN FACTORS PRIZE INFORMATION

 DOUBLE-BLIND REVIEW OPTION

-- The 2014 prize submission window ended on June 2.
+- Submissions for the 2015 prize will be accepted from June 1 through July 1.
 The winning paper will be published in Human Factors, and the author will receive a $10,000 cash award.
 Visit the Human Factors Prize Web site for more information.

 - Authors may request a double-blind review (authors' identities are concealed from reviewers) in their cover letter.
 Authors must remove all information about authors' identities during manuscript submission (e.g., remove author names from title page) and response letters to reviewers, and should not include author biographies with the online submission.
 If the manuscript is accepted, author biographies may be uploaded with the final production draft.

 Note: Click on the headings to open the following sections.

 - Upon final acceptance, authors may choose open access (OA) publication of their work by paying a fee of US$1,500.
 OA papers are made available free of charge as soon as they are published online.
 If your work is accepted and you wish to opt for OA publication through SAGE Choice, please contact HFES Senior Managing Editor Steve Stafford, 310/394-1811.